cynkra/cheetahR/README.md

 ```
 You may as well bundle for `dev` using `packer::bundle_dev()` when in developer mode and when ready for production use `packer::bundle_prod()`.
 You may also consider `watch()` which watches for changes in the `srcjs` and rebuilds if necessary, equivalent to `⁠npm run watch⁠`.

+### Debugging steps
+1. Once you run a function, for instance, `cheetah(iris)`, open the viewer on a web browser window (preferably Chrome as it is used to illustrate the action in this step).
+Note!
+Other browser pages may differ.
+2. Right-click on the widget
+3. Navigate to the "inspect" option on the drop-down menu
+4. At the top, where the tabs are displayed, navigate to the "Sources" tab.
+Open from the sidepanel "cheetahr/srcjs/widgets/cheetah.js" script
+5. Once the "cheetah.js" is opened on the main panel.
+You can set a breakpoint on any line number of the script and reload the page.

 ## Acknowledgments
 This package is built on top of the amazing [Cheetah Grid](https://github.com/future-architect/cheetah-grid) JavaScript library.